nav9/FreelanceAndRemoteWorkList/freelancingPlatforms.md

 * https://www.ndash.com/
 * https://powerpublish.io/

-## For interview engineers:
+## For interview engineers
 The sad part of many of these platforms, is that they do not pay well.
 Many take a 70% commission, when they should actually take no more than 10% or definitely not more than 30%.
 * https://www.eteki.com/
 * https://incruiter.com/
 * https://interviewvector.com/